Cluedo (Australian game show): Arlington Grange

 In later series the Kitchen was a mock-up created in a spare room, as the real kitchen was in use for visitors to Arley Hall and production decided it "felt...too modern for us".
 The props team brought in an Aga, refrigerator, pine table, a rack of pheasants, and sharp kitchen implements.
 The Drawing Room "fitted the bill perfectly" due to its "unusual gothic fireplaces" which featured leaping gargoyles and furnishings like oil paintings, however high-backed furniture with lions paw feet was added.
 The set of the Library was preserved and reused for Germaine Greer's all-women late-night discussion show The Last Word.

-For the British version, the actors had two weeks off between the Arley Hall location filming and the studio cross-examination; according to Mrs. White actress Molly Sudgen, "usually when you are filming, you tear the page up as soon as you've done it".
+For the British version, the actors had two weeks off between the Arley Hall location filming and the studio cross-examination; according to Mrs. White actress Molly Sugden, "usually when you are filming, you tear the page up as soon as you've done it".
 In the case of series three, there was a 1.5 month gap between location filming and airing, while series four had a two month break between the finished scripts and airing.
 Heavy rain frequently resulted in outdoor filming blocks either being postponed, or for scenes to be rewritten to take place indoors.
 For series one, Rattan spent around an hour preparing with the actors prior to each show to test them on "logical questions that would come from the deliberate ambiguities in the play".